Benign overfitting beyond prediction: The ordinary least squares interpolator: Row-partitioned regression

+Corollary~\ref{cor:loo} also fits into a broader literature relating leave-one-out estimators to their full-sample counterparts.
+Closely related work includes \cite{Karoui_loo_1} for ridge regression, \cite{Karoui_loo_2} for robust regression, \cite{maleki_2} for a broad class of regularized estimators through approximate leave-one-out risk analysis, \cite{maleki_1} for nonsmooth losses and regularizers, and \cite{sur_loo_1} for asymptotic analyses of maximum likelihood estimators.
+In this context, Corollary~\ref{cor:loo} contributes a formal leave-one-out characterization for the OLS interpolator.
+Notably, while its structure is closely related in spirit to analogous formulas for ridge regression, it necessarily differs because of the leverage-score behavior noted above.

-Let $\tvarepsilon_i\coloneqq y_i - \bx_i^{\top} \hbbeta^{(\sim i)}$ represent the leave-$i$-out prediction residual, calculated as the difference between $y_i$ and the prediction made by the leave-$i$-out OLS model $\hbbeta^{(\sim i)}$ applied to $\bx_i$.
-As we will discuss in Section \ref{sec:apps.rows}, this prediction residual is useful for understanding the generalization capabilities of the OLS interpolator.
-However, one immediate drawback of calculating the LOO residuals is the necessity of estimating $n$ distinct LOO models $\hbbeta^{(\sim i)}$.
-To address this challenge, we leverage Corollary~\ref{cor:loo} to derive a ``shortcut'' formula that efficiently computes the $n$ LOO prediction residuals, represented by the vector $\tbvarepsilon \in \Rb^n$.
+\textit{Leave-one-out prediction residual formula.} Let $\tvarepsilon_i\coloneqq y_i - \bx_i^{\top} \hbbeta^{(\sim i)}$ represent the leave-$i$-out prediction residual, calculated as the difference between $y_i$ and the prediction made by the leave-$i$-out OLS model applied to $\bx_i$.
+This prediction residual is useful for understanding the generalization capabilities of the OLS interpolator and provides a potential foundation for variance estimation (Section~\ref{sec:var_estimation}).
+However, one immediate drawback of calculating the leave-one-out residuals is the necessity of estimating $n$ distinct leave-one-out models.
+To address this challenge, we leverage Corollary~\ref{cor:loo} to derive a ``shortcut'' formula that efficiently computes the $n$ leave-one-out prediction residuals, represented by the vector $\tbvarepsilon \in \Rb^n$.